performance for theatres, 60 mins, 2018

 Created and performed by Clara Potter-Sweet and Ben Kulvichit

-Sound designer and dramaturg Nat Norland
+Sound design and dramaturgy Nat Norland

-Lighting design and technical manager Ciara Shrager
+Lighting design and technical management Ciara Shrager (subsequent technical managers: Danny Vavrecka, Jamie King-Cox)

 Producer Emily Davis